Gezawa

 Gezawa is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Gezawa.
+Gezawa Local Government Area administrative headquarters is in the town of Gezawa with its area council made up of Jogana, Gezawa,Mesar-Tudu, Gawo, Zango, Tumbau, Wangara, Sararin-Gezawa, Babawa, Ketawa and Tsamiya-Babba.
 It has an area of 340 km^{2} and a population of 282,069 at the 2006 census.
+Hausa and Fulani ethnic groups make up the majority of the local population.
+The majority religion practiced in the region is Islam, and the languages spoken there are Fulfulde and Hausa.